-- 1. Tan Yip Jiun, being an Executive Director and a Major Shareholder of the Company via his indirect shareholdings in the Company through ChipSengHeng (a major shareholder of the Company), is also a Director and Major Shareholder of ChipSeng Heng Enterprise. - Tan Yow Hua, who is the father of Tan Yip Jiun and a Major Shareholder of the Company via his indirect shareholdings in the Company through ChipSengHeng (a major shareholder of the Company), is also a Director and Major Shareholder of ChipSeng Heng Enterprise. - 3.
-LCEL is an 85% owned subsidiary of MMAG Holdings., while the remaining 15% is held by the Company. - 4.
+- Tan Yip Jiun, being an Executive Director and a Major Shareholder of the Company via his indirect shareholdings in the Company through ChipSengHeng (a major shareholder of the Company), is also a Director and Major Shareholder of ChipSeng Heng Enterprise. - 2.
+Tan Yow Hua, who is the father of Tan Yip Jiun and a Major Shareholder of the Company via his indirect shareholdings in the Company through ChipSengHeng (a major shareholder of the Company), is also a Director and Major Shareholder of ChipSeng Heng Enterprise.
+He has ceased to be a Major Shareholder of the Company and ChipSeng Heng with effect from 28 March 2023. - 3.
+During the financial year, LCEL is an 80.75% owned subsidiary of MMAG Holdings, 14.25% is held by the Company and the remaining 5% is held by Hong Seng Gloves Sdn.
+Bhd.
+The Company had subsequently after the financial year disposed 5.34% of its equity interest in LCEL on 4 October 2023. - 4.
 Kenny Khow Chuan Wah, being an Executive Director of the Company, is also an Executive Director of MMAG Holdings. - 5.
-Chong Koon Meng, being an Executive Director and shareholder with a shareholding of less than 1% in both the Company and MMAG Holdings. - 6.
-MMAG Holdings and Chan Swee Ying (who has a substantial interest in MMAG Holdings) are substantial shareholders of the Company. - 7.
-Chan Pak Keong was an Executive Director of the Company who had resigned on 30 August 2021.
-He is also a Director and a Major Shareholder of LTS.
+Chong Koon Meng, being an Executive Director and shareholder with a shareholding of less than 1% in both the Company and MMAG Holdings.
+He had resigned from the Company on 29 September 2023. - 6.
+MMAG Holdings and Chan Swee Ying (who has a substantial interest in MMAG Holdings) were substantial shareholders of the Company during the financial year.

-STATEMENT OF DIRECTORS' RESPONSIBILITY IN RELATION TO THE FINANCIAL STATEMENTS
+STATEMENT OF DIRECTORS' RESPONSIBILITY

+IN RELATION TO THE FINANCIAL STATEMENTS